Creative Writing Alumni

 Kelly McQuain received his M.A. in fiction in 1991 and later completed an M.F.A. at the University of New Orleans.
 His poetry has been featured on N.P.R as well as in Painted Bride Quarterly, The Pinch, Mead, Bloom, Noctua Review, Assaracus, Chelsea Station, Stone Highway Review, Kin, American Writing and Apiary: Mixtape.
 His prose has appeared in the anthologies Men on Men, Rebel Yell, Best American Erotica, Best Gay Erotica, Obsessed and Skin & Ink as well as numerous periodicals: The Philadelphia Inquirer Sunday Magazine, Kansas Quarterly/Arkansas Review, The Harrington Gay Men's Fiction Quarterly, The James White Review, and elsewhere.
 He is the only person to win The Philadelphia City Paper's annual writing contest in both fiction and poetry, and he has received fellowships from the Pennsylvania Council on the Arts in both Fiction and Creative Nonfiction.
 He coordinates the annual Spring Poets and Writers Festival at the Community College of Philadelphia where serves as Associate Professor of English.
 He writes essays and reviews books for The Philadelphia Inquirer.
 Visit him at www.kellymcquain.wordpress.com.

 Sarah Morrison received her M.A. in poetry in 2007.
 Sarah publishes her poetry under the name Sarah Birl.
 Her chapbook s e w a g e r y was published by No Press in 2006.
-Another chapbook, Letters to the Silence, will be published by Finishing Line Press in 2007.
-She has had poems published in Numb Magazine, MiPOesias, American Tanka, dANDelion, Filling Station, red lights, Hamilton Stone Review, The Bathyspheric Review, In/Vision, bottlerockets, WomenMatter, and Gertrude.
-Poems are forthcoming in Big Bridge and Red Lights.
+Another chapbook, Letters to the Silence, was published by Finishing Line Press in 2007.
+Her poems have appeared in Numb Magazine, MiPOesias, American Tanka, dANDelion, Filling Station, red lights, Hamilton Stone Review, The Bathyspheric Review, In/Vision, bottlerockets, WomenMatter, and Gertrude.
 In 2004 she was the recipient of the Tanka Splendor Award from AHA Poetry.

 Ian Mount received his M.A. in fiction in 1997.
 He has been a freelance journalist since 1992, writing for NPR, Time, The Wall Street Journal, New York, The New York Times, Maxim, Inc. (including January and November 2004 cover stories), Fortune Small Business, Fast Company, Gridskipper.com, Time Out New York, Business 2.0, The Philadelphia Inquirer, The New Orleans Times-Picayune and others.
 His fiction has appeared in Eratica, The Allegheny Review, Schuylkill and The Amherst Review.
 In September, 2001, he did a writer’s residency at Ucross Foundation.